Located in a prime location in Ikebukuro, Tokyo

 -So you were inspired by the attitude towards kendo at other schools.
 You went on to study at Nippon Sport Science University.

 -I guess that can't be helped, haha.
-Did you work for an architecture-related company right from the time you joined as a new graduate?
+Did you work for an architecture-related company right from the time you graduated?

 Reason for starting the business

-Miyahara : "After working for cable broadcasting, I started working in sales at a construction-related staffing agency.
-At the time, I didn't know anything about construction, but I received kind guidance from a senior site supervisor."
+Miyahara"After working for a cable broadcasting company, I became a salesperson for a construction-related staffing agency.
+At the time, I knew nothing about construction, but I received kind guidance from a senior site supervisor."

 —Can you tell us why you started your own business?

-At the time, many site supervisors were subject to restructuring, and I even advised my senior colleagues who had taught me the job to resign.
+We want to protect the jobs of our site supervisors.That was my only thought.
+In those days, many site supervisors were laid off.
+I even advised my senior colleagues who had taught me the job to resign.
+It was very painful.

 —I can feel Miyahara's manliness.